cloudquery/cloudquery/website/pages/blog/introducing-the-gandi-source-plugin.md

 Take a look at our [Configuration](/docs/plugins/sources/gandi/configuration) section to configure required credentials for the plugin.

-Below are some real world query examples to get you started.
+Below are some query examples to get you started.

 ## Detect domain registrations that will expire soon